mcp-virustotal

 • relationship (required): Type of relationship to query

-• Available relationships: caa_records, cname_records, comments, communicating_files, downloaded_files, historical_ssl_certificates, historical_whois, immediate_parent, mx_records, ns_records, parent, referrer_files, related_comments, related_references, related_threat_actors, resolutions, soa_records, siblings, subdomains, urls, user_votes
+• Available relationships: caa_records, cname_records, collections, comments, communicating_files, downloaded_files, graphs, historical_ssl_certificates, historical_whois, immediate_parent, mx_records, ns_records, parent, referrer_files, related_comments, related_references, related_threat_actors, resolutions, soa_records, siblings, subdomains, urls, user_votes, votes

 • limit (optional, default: 10): Maximum number of related objects to retrieve (1-40)